Former Key Technology and Operations (KTO) Intern

 Now: KTOS Associate

 What attracted you to Key, and why did you ultimately decide to intern for us?

 I view KeyBank as a forward-thinking organization.
 Key is a leader in technology and finance, which are two of my top career interests.
 More importantly, KeyBank values me for my diversity.
 I was born and currently reside in America but was raised overseas.
-My family and background are international (Germany, Syria, Turkey, France, Canada and Kuwait), and it mattered to me to be in an industry that can translate to other cultures and a company that appreciates my unique perspective.
+My family and background are international, and it mattered to me to be in an industry that can translate to other cultures and a company that appreciates my unique perspective.

 Do you feel Key lives up to its promise of building a diverse, equitable and inclusive culture?

 Diversity is at the forefront of Key's culture.
 Instilling diversity and inclusion isn't easy.
 It requires courageous conversations and action plans.
 Key educates and engages employees on diversity topics -- always adapting new techniques and welcoming diverse opinions.
 At Key, I feel recognized for being bilingual and multicultural.
 When I tell my story, my colleagues are interested in and ask more in-depth questions.
 I've been given many opportunities to grow personally and professionally.

 Why did you decide to stay with Key beyond the intern program?